datagems-eosc/dg-accounting/docs/docs/datastore.md

 ## Event Datastore

-The accountable event data is stored in a NoSQL Elastic datastore.
+The accountable event data is stored in a NoSQL Elastic Search datastore.

 ## Filesystem